LiyouZhou/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | 8.24% (Right-of-way at the next intersection) | 0.33% (Slippery road)                        |
 | 5.23% (Children crossing)                     | 0.23% (Bicycles crossing)                    |

-Here are an visual representation of the predictions:
+Here are an visual representation of the predictions.

 <img src="examples/img_1_top5_predictions.png" width="400">
 <img src="examples/img_5_top5_predictions.png" width="400">

-One can see the model is confused by similar triangular shaped signs.
+It can be seen that the model is confused by similar triangular shaped signs.
 Because the low resolution, the model was not able to hone in on the exact shape inside the triangle.

 ### Visualizing the Neural Network

+The response of the convolution layers to an image is plotted below.
+The original image and the augmented image which feeds the network is plotted first.
+Followed by the response from the 6 features of the first layer convolution and 15 features of the second layer convolution.

 <img src="examples/visualise_weights_1.png" width="600">
 <img src="examples/visualise_weights_2.png" width="600">

 Looking at the the visualisation, it can be seen that the first level of convolution was picking out the edges in the image.
 The second level seem to be more vague.
 It responds to larger patch features.
+It is clear that the weights responds to the shape of the sign.